NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 Application
 -----------

-- Application is now open `here <https://forms.gle/zBorhLmT3ZNBn7bm8>`_.
+- Application is now closed
-- Application deadline: 1st November, 2020
+- Sign up `here <https://forms.gle/ZE6DhAY22QhzFwVs5>`_. and we will let you know when we open application for the next course.

 :raw-html:`<br />`